ARPA- American Rescue Plan

 Within these overall categories, recipients have broad flexibility to decide how best to use this funding to meet the needs of their communities.

-To help engage as many voices as possible, a task force of representatives (the ARPA Taskforce) from organizations serving Reno County, along with elected officials and public officials, have formulated a bold plan of conducting approximately 60 community listening sessions throughout Hutchinson and Reno County to determine how residents would prioritize spending American Rescue Plan Act Fiscal Recovery Funds earmarked for Reno County.
+To help engage as many voices as possible, a task force of representatives (the ARPA Task Force) from organizations serving Reno County, along with elected officials and public officials, held community listening sessions throughout Hutchinson and Reno County to determine how residents would prioritize spending American Rescue Plan Act Fiscal Recovery Funds earmarked for Reno County.

 Input collected from the meetings was then be presented to the LEADCOMM team at Kansas State University’s Staley School of Leadership Studies.
 They presented the synthesized findings to Reno County governing bodies in January and February 2022.
 View the full resident engagement report (PDF) by clicking here.
 View the video presentation given at the BOCC meeting on January 25, 2022 below.